-Researchers create and image a plasmonic topological quasiparticle spin texture in a structured silver film.
+Researchers create an image of a plasmonic topological quasiparticle spin texture in a structured silver film.
 The spin angular momentum components of linearly polarized light interacting with an Archimedean coupling structure with a designed geometric phase generate plasmonic waves with different orbital angular momenta.

 These plasmonic fields undergo spin-orbit interaction, and their superposition generates an array of plasmonic vortices.
 Three of these vortices can form spin textures that carry non-trivial topological charge resembling magnetic meron quasiparticles.
 These spin textures are localized within a half-wavelength of light and exist on the timescale of the plasmonic field.